Advertisement

 Creativity itself is very healing, so get lost in a creative activity that's just for fun or for your own fulfillment.
 If you're a professional songwriter, take up painting as a hobby.
 If you do a lot of visual design work for your day job, take up creative writing as a hobby.

 When we get lost in a creative hobby, we touch liminal space, when time seems to stop and we enter a creative world all our own.
-This provides precious space from thinking about your wound, which is healing.
+This provides precious distance from thinking about your wound, which is healing.

 7.

-Remind yourself it’s not all about you
+Remind yourself it's not all about you.

-Being creative is how we co-create and are of service to the collective.
-If you’re a new yoga instructor and still finding your footing, concentrate less on any fumbles in your flow and more on the smiling faces of students who share that they get so much out of your classes.
+Being creative is how we cocreate and are of service to the collective.
+If you're a new yoga instructor and still finding your footing, concentrate less on any fumbles in your flow and more on the smiling faces of students who share that they get so much out of your classes.

 When you make your creative process less about you and more about how it can positively affect others, you're in the right frame of mind.